 In some cases, you may file a petition to revive an abandoned application or request that an abandoned application be reinstated.
 More information about abandonment and the process of reviving or reinstating an abandoned application may be found at Abandoned Applications.

-What to do if your registration expires or is cancelled
+What to do if your registration expires or is canceled

 Once your mark is registered, you, as the registration owner, must file specific documents and pay the required fees at regular intervals to keep the registration "alive" or valid.
 Failure to file these documents or pay the required fees will result in the cancellation or expiration of your registration.

-If your registration expires or is cancelled, but you have proof that a USPTO error led to the cancellation or expiration, you may file a request to reinstate a cancelled or expired registration.
-You may file the request electronically using the Petition to the Director under Trademark Rule 2.146 form, available at Petition Forms.
+If your registration expires or is canceled, but you have proof that a USPTO error led to the cancellation or expiration, you may file a request to reinstate a canceled or expired registration.
+You may file the request electronically using the Petition to Director under Trademark Rule 2.146 form, available at Petition Forms.
 Although a petition fee is required in order to file the form, it will be refunded if USPTO error is found.
-For a list of examples of situations where the USPTO may reinstate a cancelled or expired registration, please see TMEP §1712.02(a).
+For a list of examples of situations where the USPTO may reinstate a canceled or expired registration, please see TMEP §1712.02(a).

 For additional information about maintaining your trademark registration, visit Keeping Your Registration Alive.